Things to Stock Up On Before a Hurricane

 Final Word

-When it comes to a natural disaster, a hurricane gives you quite a bit of time to prepare.
-However, when it comes to getting things stocked, hurricane proofing your home, or taking off, you will want to be prepared before you even know a hurricane is coming.
-Not only are these things to stock up on before a hurricane, but they can be useful anytime SHTF.
+When it comes to a natural disaster, a hurricane generally gives you quite a bit of time to prepare.
+However, when it comes to getting things stocked, hurricane proofing your home, or needing to evacuate, you’ll want to be prepared before you even know a hurricane is coming.
+Not only are these things to stock up on before a hurricane, but they can be useful anytime you’re faced with an emergency situation.

 Thanks again for being prepared for the unexpected.
 May God bless this world, Linda